ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 The result is that using a signed integer type is similar to setting `VERY_LARGE_NUMBER` to the halfway-point between 0 and the maximum representable value.
 So when using unsigned integers for indices we have the flexibility to set `VERY_LARGE_NUMBER` larger than that and thereby support larger containers.

-if we know the maximum value a parameter may have, such as when indexing in to a container, then we can use the size of the container to detect invalid values.
+If we know the maximum value a parameter may have, such as when indexing in to a container, then we can use the size of the container to detect invalid values.
 This does not work when the container doesn't have a size yet, such as when first allocating it.
 In that case we have nothing to compare against and if a "negative" value is computed and passed to the allocation function then we will get a lot more memory than we expected, or a memory allocation error.